ZeroTrace AirLeak

 Germany, Switzerland, Japan, Australia, and Canada all have privacy frameworks that treat passive RF monitoring within the household exception or its local equivalent.
 Public deployments and commercial uses are regulated.

-The important common thread across jurisdictions: the act of reception is generally legal; the use, retention, and sharing of identifiable data is what's regulated.
+The common thread: the act of reception is generally legal; the use, retention, and sharing of identifiable data is what's regulated.

 Recommended practices